Dodgers vs. Red Sox Player Props Betting Odds

 Betts Stats

-- Betts will look for his 13th straight game with a hit in this contest.
-In his last 10 games he is hitting .579 with three doubles, three home runs, three walks and 11 RBI.
+- Betts hopes to build on a 13-game hitting streak in this matchup.
+During his last 10 games he is batting .568 with three doubles, three home runs, four walks and nine RBI.

 Betts Recent Games